 - After the presentation, you may lose the momentum to expand the abstract to a full paper.
 It is not unusual to see a presentation is never developed to a journal publication.
 People simply drop the idea for various reasons, such as being discouraged by audience response (e.g., low attendance, comments on study weaknesses), or losing the original interest as new projects start.

-- It is hard to develop presentation slides without at least a paper draft to refer to.
+- It is hard to develop presentation slides without at least a rough full draft to refer to.
 If all you have is the abstract and the data output, it can be quite time-consuming to develop a thoughtful well-written presentation.
 You will need extra time to review and summarize literature and figure out the implication of your findings.

 - It is much harder to adapt a presentation to a manuscript than vice versa.
 There is still a long way to go from “abstract + slides + presentation notes” to a full manuscript.
-You may find the language you’ve used in the slides can be put together as an extended paper outline.
+You may find the language you’ve used in the slides can be put together as an extended outline.
 You still need to write a whole bunch of new content to develop the paper.

 B. Journal Manuscript First